mevdschee/tqdev-metrics/README.md

 ### Getting started

-If you are using Spring you can add a "ComponentScan" annotation to your application to add "com.tqdev.metrics.spring.loaders" as a scanned package.
+If you are using Spring you can add a "ComponentScan" annotation to your application to add "com.tqdev.metrics.spring.loaders" as a scanned package, as you can see here:

     @SpringBootApplication
     @ComponentScan({ "org.springframework.samples.petclinic", "com.tqdev.metrics.spring.loaders" })